andyjsbell/time-keeping/Timesheets.md

 ### Calls

-/// Register a user, the origin should be root fn register_user(origin, user: User)
+/// Register a user, the origin should be the administrator fn register_user(origin, account: Account)
 /// Enter as a user, fails if we aren't registered or we are already entered fn enter_user(origin)
 /// Exit as a user, fails if we aren't registered or we are already exited